Gyorgio88/input-search-with-list/README.md

-# Input Search with Selection List (like Facebook)
+# Input Search with drop down list
 A simple script that works with <a target="_blank" href="https://mootools.net">MooTools</a> 1.6 or more.

 ## Basic Usage